-You may use NetWare Administrator to set up any of the layouts described in the following pages.
-The easiest way to get a printing setup up and running is by using a quick setup feature in NetWare Administrator (see "Using Quick Setup" on page 20).
+The following three examples show how the three printing objects can be arranged as you require.
+To set up any of the layouts described in the following pages, you may use NetWare Administrator or PCONSOLE.
+The easiest way to get a printing setup up and running is by using a quick setup feature in either NetWare Administrator (see "Using Print Services Quick Setup in NetWare Administrator" on page 18) or PCONSOLE (see "Using Quick Setup in PCONSOLE" on page 19).